colinbdclark/mfa-thesis/sections/06-vibrant-bodies.md

 In contrast to Voyce's (and Stallman's, for that matter) textual, appropriative, "forking"<sup>7</sup> mode of modifiability, I am arguing for an artifactual one.
 Voyce: "While modifying a source text might involve deleting or excising, it can also involve extending, transforming, and sharing a given work...
 Such techniques release a portion of a text from its static, fixed position in a single work, enabling it to participate in a proliferation of potential texts amid continuously changing assemblages of authorial, intertextual, and communal networks" (409).

-7. In open source software development, a "fork" is a split in the community that manifests itself in a systematized failure to share and contribute to a single artifact.
-As diverging features are introduced to one or the other source code forks, the result is often a break in the linkage between the two pieces of software, making them incompatible.
-In contrast, my goal (along with that of the Fluid community's) is preserve (via a new approach to programming) as best as possible the linkage of software artifacts even when faced of diverse and conflicting goals, requirements, and approaches.

 "The responsibility of the avant-garde will instead require an activistic obligation to create and fortify public domains of open source knowledge, to challenge excessive restrictions placed on language and information, to bring forth marginalized knowledges from a position of inaccessibility to the public at large, and to produce and share artistic tactics and works that challenge intellectual property.
 That which is at stake is nothing less than open accessibility to culture" (427-8).